Tes3awy/Cisco-DNA-Center-Device-List/README.md

 ### Usage

 You need to provide your DNA Center credentials in a `.env` file.
-Create a `.env` file from `.env.example` and don't delete the latter.
-A `.env` file in the current directory, will override the `.env.example`.
+Create a `.env` file from `.env.example` and DON'T delete the latter.
+A `.env` file in the current working directory will override the `.env.example` one.

 **Then run:**